yhj-1/DDM/README.md

     --coco_path <coco path>
 ```

-To train/eval a model with the swin transformer backbone, you need to download the backbone from the [offical repo](https://github.com/microsoft/Swin-Transformer#main-results-on-imagenet-with-pretrained-models) frist and specify argument`--pretrained_backbone_path` like [our configs](./configs/two_stage/deformable-detr-hybrid-branch/36eps/swin).
+To train a model backbone, you need to download the backbone from the [offical repo](https://github.com/microsoft/Swin-Transformer#main-results-on-imagenet-with-pretrained-models) frist and specify argument`--pretrained_backbone_path` like [our configs]([DDM/configs at main · yhj-1/DDM](https://github.com/yhj-1/DDM/tree/main/configs)).

 ### To eval a model using 8 cards